TMiclot/MICLOT/User_Guide/__usage_prepare_structure.md

 A set of functions present in the *utilities* used to prepare a structure for analysis.

-## x.
-Add missing atoms & renam residues by their protonated state
+## 1. Add missing atoms & Rename residues by their protonated state
 **pbd2pqr_parse**(pdb_file_path, *force_field='AMBER', ph=7.0, write_logfile=True*)

 ### Description